bvk/past/README.md

-  list        Prints the names of all password-files. scan        Decrypts all files to search for a string or regexp. show        Decrypts a password-file and prints it's content. git         Runs git(1) command on the password-store repository.
+  list        Prints the names of all password-files. scan        Decrypts all files to search for a string or regexp. show        Decrypts a password-file and prints it's content.
 ```

 Browser extension is designed to be as minimal as possible.
-Users cannot create new
+As of now, users
-password-store entries through the extension, but can only copy the password to
+cannot create password-stores or new entries using the extension, but can only
-the clipboard -- which is cleared after 10 seconds.
+copy the passwords to the clipboard -- which are cleared after 10 seconds.

 SCREENSHOT
 ----------